FastPig-jar/Hydrogen-modpack/README.md

 It includes powerful performance mods, visual optimizations, and quality-of-life improvements.

 ## 🧩 Features
-- Boosted performance without changing core vanilla mechanics
+- New and faster render engine.
-- Enhanced rendering and chunk management
+- Telemetry disabled.
-- Utility mods like Full Brightness Toggle, Clean F3, Zoom
+- Quality of life mods.
-- Easly play with your frinds using [e4mc](https://modrinth.com/mod/e4mc)!
+- Easly transform singleplayer world in multiplayer.

 ## ❗ Bug Reports
 Use the [Issues tab](https://github.com/FastPig-jar/Hydrogen-modpack/issues) to report bugs.